vitalik/django-ninja/docs/docs/tutorial/csrf.md

 ```

-This will raise an error.
-Instead you need to set `csrf` argument to `True` to enable CSRF checks:
+it will raise an error.
+Instead, you need to set the `csrf` argument to `True` to enable CSRF checks:

 ```Python hl_lines="4"